yashprakash13/data-another-day/README.md

-# data-another-day
+# Data Another Day
-A master repository of all Data Science project, concepts, tools and techniques that I learn and write about on my blog.
+A master repository of all Data Science project, concepts, tools and resources that I learn and write about on my blog.